wate-labs/wate/README.md

 defined.

 Cases have a name and one or more requests.

+A case can have a `delayed` property set to start running the case after `n` ticks to not bombard the system under test.
+A tick is approximately 1 second.

 > Cases are run concurrently to each other but the requests contained run
 > sequentially.